appbaseio/reactive-manual/content/docs/advanced/Guides.md

 import { ReactiveBase } from '@appbaseio/reactivesearch';
 ```

 will include only the `ReactiveBase` module.
 Alternatively, you may avoid this step altogether and `import` using the full path, however the above method looks cleaner and you don't have to worry about the component's path in the library.
+Check out the [example repo](https://github.com/appbaseio-apps/webpack-tree-shaking) for the above setup.

 Following also works with no extra setup, albeit a bit more explicit path: